 If your well water shows positive for Total Coliform, you should properly disinfect the well and distribution system and have it tested again.
-If the well tests positive again, a chlorinator or ultraviolet light disinfection system is an option to correct the potential problem.
+If the well tests positive for Total Coliform again, a chlorinator or ultraviolet light disinfection system is an option to correct the potential problem.